 CBD is legal in the UK as long as it contains no more than 0.2% THC.
+With the number of emerging pet CBD products available -it’s best to stay afloat on the laws when abroad.
 However, this is not the case in every country you may travel to.
 THC is psychoactive ingredient, which is why it is restricted in some countries and why local laws are so changeable.
 A product that contains hemp will contain less than 0.3% THC, so these are legal in many countries.
 If a product contains more THC than this, it is considered to be marijuana and the laws get a lot stricter.

 The European Union has made hemp grown for fibre legal as long as it contains no more than 0.2% THC.
 However, the EU can’t dictate the legal policy of its member nations, so more research is necessary in order to avoid falling foul of local laws.

 Laws are changeable, so check the law in the country you are due to travel to just before you depart.

 If you are buying CBD abroad, don’t just assume that it is okay to take it to another country within the EU.
 Even if it’s for your pet, the area is still considered grey.
 For example, in The Netherlands it is legal, as cannabis was decriminalized due to their Toleration Policy.
 In Slovakia it is illegal as it is listed as a Group 2 Psychoactive Narcotic.

 Europe currently falls into four different categories, ranging from totally legal to totally illegal.

 Countries where CBD is legal – Estonia, Latvia, Lithuania, Romania, Croatia, Sweden, Switzerland, Poland, Belgium, The Netherlands.